Dusty Hill: Death

 On July 28, 2021, Hill died at his home in Houston, Texas, at the age of 72.
 Hill's wife later said that he was looking to get more physical therapy for his chronic bursitis.
 Gibbons confirmed that ZZ Top would continue with Elwood Francis, the band's longtime guitar tech, on bass, per Hill's wishes.
 According to Gibbons, "Dusty emphatically grabbed my arm and said, 'Give Elwood the bottom end, and take it to the Top.'
 He meant it, amigo.
 He really did."

-Rock musicians and contemporaries paid condolences through social media, including Paul Stanley, Ozzy Osbourne, John Fogerty, Flea, Zakk Wylde, Warren Haynes, Tony Iommi, David Coverdale, Scorpions, Foghat, Kentucky Headhunters, Blackberry Smoke, Steve Miller Band, 38 Special, and the Allman Brothers Band.
+Rock musicians and contemporaries paid condolences through social media, including Paul Stanley, Ozzy Osbourne, John Fogerty, Flea, Zakk Wylde, Warren Haynes, Tony Iommi, David Coverdale, Scorpions, Foghat, Brian May, Kentucky Headhunters, Blackberry Smoke, Steve Miller Band, 38 Special, and the Allman Brothers Band.
 On August 6, Hill was featured in the BBC Radio 4 obituary program Last Word.
 Duck Dynasty star Phil Robertson said he had been asked by Hill's widow to give the eulogy at the funeral service.
-Hill was buried in a private service on August 7, 2021.
+Hill was buried in a private service on August 7, 2021, at Forest Park the Woodlands Cemetery in the Woodlands, Texas.